aleksium/paintm8/README.md

 A daunting task, I thought initially.
 But, in the end, it didn't require all that much novelty.
 I will mention some of the things I found interesting and the lessons learned:

 ### UDP, not TCP
 My initial version had the server and clients communicate through TCP.
 Arguably the easier and better protocol for most cases, but with its inherent buffering and overhead, the latency got too high.
-The paint didn’t show up quickly enough.
+The paint just didn’t show up quickly enough.
 I had to change to UDP.
 With it, I got my low latency, but at a cost.
 The bare-bone datagram protocol could not guarantee that the packets arrived, or, if they did, that they got there in the correct order.
 Not a big issue, I decided, given the carefree nature of the project.

 ### Draw only what is new
 The client’s rendering of the canvas is very fast.
 Not because it’s clever, but because it’s super simple: When the mentioned vectors are sent its way, they are drawn as lines on top of the previous bitmap representation of the canvas.
 Nothing more.
 That means only a small part of the canvas needs to be rendered, saving time.